Applied Part 6. Selection of Shadow Specifications

 Bad:

-> heuristic "on-call ASAP in Slack—raise severity to P1" added directly to requirements.md as a mandatory requirement.
+> the heuristic "on-call ASAP in Slack — raise severity to P1" is added directly to requirements.md as a mandatory requirement.

-Problem: unverified observation becomes a contract without proof.
-And generates false P1s on every "ASAP" in chat.
+Problem: an unverified observation becomes a contract without evidence.
+And generates false P1s on any "ASAP" in the chat.

 Good:

-> the same heuristic formatted as shadow specification shadow.slack.asap_urgency with score 0.55 and status review: the value is above the rejection threshold reject_threshold=0.40, but below the acceptance threshold keep_threshold=0.70, so the candidate goes to manual revision rather than into the formal specification.
+> the same heuristic is formatted as a shadow specification shadow.slack.asap_urgency with a score of 0.55 and status review: the value is above the rejection threshold reject_threshold=0.40, but below the acceptance threshold keep_threshold=0.70, so the candidate goes to manual review, not to the formal specification.

 How the process works.
 Qwen Code sorts candidates by value_score.
-Then spends a predetermined budget—for example, 8 few-shot slots or 2,000 tokens.
-Results are classified into three categories:
+Then it spends a predefined budget — for example, 8 few-shot slots or 2,000 tokens.
+The result is classified into three categories:

-Winners are automatically included only when exceeding the upper threshold.
-Disputed ones go to manual revision.
+Winners are automatically included only when the upper threshold is exceeded.
+Disputed ones go to manual review.
 Rejected ones do not remain in a gray zone.
 This scheme protects QWEN.md from bloat.
-Even a plausible nuance loses if its predictive value is below the cost of prompt space.
+Even a plausible nuance loses if its predictive value is below the cost of its slot in the prompt.

-In your own project, the auction decision is formatted as python3 scripts/shadow_specs/decide.py --scorebook .specify/memory/shadow-scorebook.json --budget-tokens 2000 --keep-threshold 0.70 --reject-threshold 0.40 --out-auction .specify/memory/shadow-auction.json --out-quarantine .specify/memory/shadow-quarantine.json.
-The same step on educational data runs in examples/shadow-auction/README.md.
+In your project, the auction decision is formatted as python3 scripts/shadow_specs/decide.py --scorebook .specify/memory/shadow-scorebook.json --budget-tokens 2000 --keep-threshold 0.70 --reject-threshold 0.40 --out-auction .specify/memory/shadow-auction.json --out-quarantine .specify/memory/shadow-quarantine.json.
+On educational data, the same step is run by examples/shadow-auction/README.md.

-Turn winners into versioned few-shot blocks in QWEN.md, rather than simply appending them to the end of the file.
+Turn winners into versioned few-shot blocks in QWEN.md, not just append them to the end of the file.
 For each block, set:

 Why these fields.
-The subsequent team must understand why this nuance exists.
+The next team should understand why this nuance exists.

-Remove low-value candidates explicitly.
-Send them to quarantine with a reason, review date, and reference to the calculation.
+Explicitly delete low-value candidates.
+Send them to quarantine with a reason, review date, and link to the calculation.
 Do not let them disappear from history without a trace.
-This is important for challenging decisions: if after a month the alerting policy or failover architecture changes, a previously rejected shadow specification can be returned to auction without re-gathering source data.
+This is important for challenging decisions: if in a month the alert policy or failover architecture has changed, a previously rejected shadow specification can be returned to the auction without re-collecting source data.

 - id: shadow.p0.voice_handoff.v1